 Reliability: I’ve used both near daily for more than a year with no problems.

-I believe any pragmatic audiophile (myself included) would be delighted with either one, so long as he valued sound quality and neutrality over fancy knobs, glowing displays and the exclusivity of limited production boutique equipment.
+I believe any pragmatic audiophile (myself included) would be happy with either one, so long as he valued sound quality and neutrality over fancy knobs, glowing displays and the exclusivity of limited production boutique equipment.
 Actually, each of these does provide some of the latter exclusivity despite their low price, being less common than mass-produced gear from major manufacturers.
 When people see one on your desk they ask, “What the heck is that?”

 DAC: Advantage: JDS Element